nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 When no 100% match method is available, we connect the unique fingerprint collected in the app to the unique fingerprint collected in the browser to determine where user originated.

-{% protip title="Controlling the matching process" %}
+{% protip title="Customize the fingerprint matching criteria" %}

 If you are concerned that users may potentially have the same fingerprint, you can choose to have us not match users if two identical fingerprints are outstanding.
 On the Dashboard's [Link Settings](https://dashboard.branch.io/#/settings/link) page, under advanced options, you should set **Match Type** to `Unique`.
-You can also modify the 7200 second (2 hour) default expiration for all links, or [configure it for individual links]({{base.url}}/getting-started/link-configuration) by using the `duration` control parameter.
+You can also modify the 7200 second (2 hour) default expiration for all links, or [configure it for individual links]({{base.url}}/getting-started/configuring-links) by using the `duration` control parameter.

 {% image src="/img/pages/getting-started/matching-accuracy/match_type.png" center 3-quarters alt="match_type" %}